camRight/GeneratingPassword/README.md

 This program is designed to create a password using math.floor/math.random.
 Be aware that there is only a certain amount of entropy.
 Thus be weary using this password generator for anything that requires rock-solid security.

+Password Character Length is configurable.
+One can also enable or disable upperCase, lowerCase, numbers, and symbols.

-## Special Charactrs
+## Special Characters

 special Characters script lines **29-32** listed special characters because certain websites do not allow *ALL* special characters.
-Thus I implemented the most universally acceptable characters.
+Thus I implemented the most universally acceptable characters in a string.

 ## Screenshots